 Distinguishing content from instruction

-Distinguish between the instructions you are giving and the content you are asking for by using the following formatting cues:
+Distinguish between the instructions you are giving and the content you are asking for by using the following:

 My three - very often used - meta prompts